OV3RLORDS-MODS/Node-Manager/README.md

 Extract and Set Up:

-Extract the downloaded file to C:\Users\yourusername\gsm.
+Extract the downloaded file to C:\Users\yourusername\nodemanager.

 Open Command Prompt (search for cmd in the Start menu) or Terminal.

-Navigate to the Node Manager directory by typing: cd gsm
+Navigate to the Node Manager directory by typing: cd nodemanager

 -------------------------------------------